 For a super big day – many people visit Miyajima Island as well.
 This in itself is a full-day trip from Hiroshima – but it is possible to get a glimpse of the highlights of the island.
 To reach the island, you will need to head back to Hiroshima Station and take a 45-50 minute train ride to Miyajimaguchi Station and from here take a 10-minute ferry ride across to the island.
 The train will cost around ¥450-510 (A$6 to $7) each way depending on whether you take the JR or not as well as ¥180 (A$2.40) each way for the ferry ride.

 For a day trip and to save time – you are probably best to take the Aqua Net Ferry from the Memorial Peace Park directly to Miyajima, which takes 45 minutes.
-The boat costs ¥4000 (A$54) per adult and ¥2000 (A$27) per child return.
+The boat costs ¥4000 (approx. AUD $43) per adult and ¥2000 (approx. AUD $22) per child (6-11) return, infants are free.
 The boats regularly leave around every 30 minutes.

 If you want to see both the Peace Memorial Museum and park as well as Miyajima Island – I’d skip the Hiroshima Castle.